PARALLELPROJ -- An open-source framework for fast calculation of projections in tomography

 \subsection{\texttt{parallelproj} computation modes}

-Using the two aforementioned projection libraries, as well as the \texttt{CUDA} projections kernels, projections can be performed in the following three different computation modes: \begin{enumerate} \item \textbf{CPU mode:} Forward and back projections of image volumes (arrays) stored on the host (CPU) can be performed using \texttt{libparallelproj\_c} where parallelization across all available CPUs is performed using OpenMP. \item \textbf{hybrid CPU/GPU mode:} Forward and back projections of image volumes (arrays) stored on the host canbe performed using \texttt{libparallelproj\_cuda} involving data transfer from the host to all available GPUs, execution of projection kernels on the GPUs, and transfer of the results back to the host. \item \textbf{direct GPU mode:} Forward and back projections of image volumes (arrays) stored on a GPU can be performed by direct execution of the projection kernels using a framework that supports just-in-time compilation of \texttt{CUDA} kernels, such as \texttt{cupy} \cite{cupy_2017}.
-In contrast to the hybrid CPU/GPU mode, memory transfer between host and GPU is avoided. \end{enumerate}
+Using the two aforementioned projection libraries, as well as the \texttt{CUDA} projections kernels, projections can be performed in the following three different computation modes: \begin{enumerate} \item \textbf{CPU mode:} Forward and back projections of image volumes (arrays) stored on the host (CPU) can be performed using \texttt{libparallelproj\_c} where parallelization across all available CPU cores is performed using OpenMP. \item \textbf{hybrid CPU/GPU mode:} Forward and back projections of image volumes (arrays) stored on the host can be performed using \texttt{libparallelproj\_cuda} involving data transfer from the host to all available GPUs, execution of projection kernels on the GPUs, and transfer of the results back to the host. \item \textbf{direct GPU mode:} Forward and back projections of image volumes (arrays) stored on a GPU can be performed by direct execution of the projection kernels using a framework that supports just-in-time compilation of \texttt{CUDA} kernels, such as \texttt{cupy} \cite{cupy_2017}.
+In contrast to the hybrid CPU/GPU mode, memory transfer between host and GPU is avoided\footnote{A requirement for the use of the direct GPU mode is the presence of enough GPU memory to store the input/output images and projections.}. \end{enumerate}